Rogersjk/HomePage2/content/authors/junkai-sun/_index.md

 - Researchers
 - Visitors
 ---
-I am now pursuing my PhD degree in Beihang University, supervised by [Prof. Wenfei Fan](http://homepages.inf.ed.ac.uk/wenfei/) and [Prof. Ting Deng](http://act.buaa.edu.cn/dengt/).
-Prior to joining Beihang University in 2018, I completed my BSc in Computer Science at Xidian University.
-My research interests are focused on large-scale graph computing and their applications.
+I am now a master student in Xidian University, supervised by [Prof. Yu Zheng](http://urban-computing.com/yuzheng) and [Junbo Zhang](https://zhangjunbo.org/).
+Prior to that, I completed my BSc in Computer Science at Xidian University.
+My research interests are focused on spatio-temporal data mining and deep learning in urban computing.